ShihabZzz/todo-rpc-next/api/README.md

 - Turso SQLite

 ### Installation

-1. Clone the repository

-2. Install the dependencies:
+1. Create a .env file in the root of project and add your Turso database url and auth token
     ```sh
-    npm install
-    ```

-3. Create a .env file in the root of project and add your Turso database url and auth token
-    ```sh
     TURSO_DATABASE_URL=
     TURSO_AUTH_TOKEN=
     ```

-4. Start the server:
+2. Start the server:
     ```sh
     npm run dev
     ```